gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 ### How does it compare to a real Macintosh?

-The most important aspect of this setup is that it runs System 7 and the apps I use.
-That is the core of my classic Macintosh experience and why I've done this.
+The most important aspect of this setup is that it runs System 7 and the various apps I use.
+That is the core of my classic Macintosh experience.
+Hardware is just a conduit.

 The iPad Pro is more portable, reliable and capable than my real Macintosh Classic.
 The screen in particular is a huge differentiator—it can assume so many different resolutions it sound be thought of as a collection of monitors rather than just one.